skip to main content

 The problem with title loans and pawn shop loans.

 Title loans are usually short-term loans designed to be repaid in a month or so.
-The only problem is, with principals often above $1,000 and annual percentage rates (APRs) that average 300%, you’ll be hard-pressed to pay off your title loan on-time.
+The only problem is, that with principals often above $1,000 and annual percentage rates (APRs) that average 300%, you’ll be hard-pressed to pay off your title loan on-time.

-Once you start extending or reborrowing your loan, that’s when those high interest rates really start to hurt.
+Once you start extending or reborrowing your loan, that’s when those high interest rates start to hurt.
 You can end up paying way more in interest than you paid on your original loan amount, while living under the threat of repossession.

-With a loan from a pawn shop, you’ll still have to pay a high interest rate and risk losing your valuables, some of which might have a far greater sentimental value than dollar value, all for a couple hundred bucks at best.
+With a loan from a pawn shop, you’ll still have to pay a high interest rate and risk losing your valuables, some of which might have a far greater sentimental value than the dollar amount, all for a couple hundred bucks at best.
 If your unexpected expense comes with a bill larger than that, a pawn shop loan probably isn’t going to cut it.

 Some payday and no credit check lenders will allow you to load your loan funds onto a prepaid debit card.
 They might even provide you with a card as a part of the loan approval process.